-- Schedule 13(1) (a) and section 106 of the Local Government Act require Council to identify the total costs it expects to have to meet relating to increased demand resulting from growth when intending to introduce a Development Contributions Policy. - Schedule 10(2)(1)(d)(l)-(iv) of the Local Government Act requires Council to identify the estimated costs of the provision of additional capacity and the division of these costs between changes to demand for, or consumption of, the service, and changes to service provision levels and standards.
+- Schedule 13(1) (a) and section 106 of the Local Government Act requires the Council to identify the total costs it expects to have to meet relating to increased demand resulting from growth when intending to introduce a Development and Financial Contributions Policy. - Schedule 10(2)(1)(d)(l)-(iv) of the Local Government Act requires the Council to identify the estimated costs of the provision of additional capacity and the division of these costs between changes to demand for, or consumption of, the service, and changes to service provision levels and standards.